-Although there is no consensus on the perfect resume length, the following questions will coach you through the challenge of creating a financial analyst resume that's just the right length to catch a potential employer’s eye.
+Although there is no consensus on the perfect format, the following questions will coach you through the challenge of creating a financial analyst resume that's just the right length to catch a potential employer’s eye and get you to the interview.
 (Cue “Eye of the Tiger,” and continue reading.)

 1. Is your resume longer than one page?